Modern Slavery Statement

 - The Chief Constable must, in so far as reasonably practicable, comply with a request made to it under section 43.

-The IASC’s Strategic Plan identifies a number of priorities, including “…best practice within partnership working”.
-To support this plan, the PCC chairs and facilitates the Hampshire and Isle of Wight Modern Slavery Partnership, which aims to make Hampshire a supportive place for victims and a hostile place for perpetrators of slavery.
+The IASC’s Strategic Plan identifies a number of priorities, including “…Protecting victims – improving identification, victim care and support through the National Referral Mechanism and beyond and prosecuting offenders and supporting victims through the criminal justice system”.
+To support this plan, the OPCC chairs and facilitates the Hampshire and Isle of Wight Modern Slavery Partnership, which aims to make Hampshire and Isle of Wight a safe place, free from modern slavery, a supportive place for victims, and a hostile environment for perpetrators

 For more information please see the Hampshire and Isle of Wight Modern Slavery Partnership website.